Customer Service

 1. Provide mobile app chat support

 Live chat is one of the most beloved communication channels.
 It presents some undeniable benefits to its users and has been steadily gaining traction for the last decade.
-Due to its speed and the ability to multitask, businesses providing live chat support have experienced high satisfaction rates, increased conversions and sales, and improved customer retention.
+Due to its speed and the ability to multitask, businesses providing live chat support have experienced high satisfaction rates, increased conversions and sales, and improved retention.

-2. Customize your support portal according to your app styling
+1. Customize your support portal according to your app styling

 Moreover, displaying real avatars of your support agents next to their names will humanize the entire experience.
 Users will feel that there are real people behind those images and buttons.

-3. Integrate a knowledge base into your mobile app
+2. Integrate a knowledge base into your mobile app

-4. Prepare a few saved responses templates
+3. Prepare a few saved response templates

 While knowledge base articles can answer at least half of typical support questions, you may need more personalization.
-Saved responses serve this purpose just perfectly.
+Saved responses serve this purpose perfectly.

 Collect all the most common questions and pitfalls that users face with your app.
 They can include billing questions, advanced functionality, problems with setup and onboarding, etc.

 Once you have a list, it takes no longer than a day to write the most detailed responses.
-Support tools allow you to pre-save them as templates and quickly refer to them on the go.
-Just add a few variables like personal names or follow-up questions, and you’re good to go.

-5. Set up a shared inbox for all requests
+4. Set up a shared inbox for all requests

-6. Collect and track user data
+5. Collect and track user data

 Speaking of customer information… Modern mobile app support tools offer businesses much more than just a simple messenger for exchanging information.
 You can collect, store, and track any data about your users that you need.